-3.5 Construction-in-progress
+3.3 Construction-in-progress

 The construction-in-progress consists of several warehouses.
-In the previous year, the construction-in-progress consists of hostel buildings and several warehouses.

-3.6 Property, plant and equipment subject to operating lease
+3.4 Property, plant and equipment subject to operating lease

 The Group leases certain portion of its buildings to third parties.
 Each of the lease contracts contains an initial non-cancellable lease period of 1 to 3 years.
 Subsequent renewals are negotiated with the lessee.